 High values of genetic advance expressed as per cent of mean have been reported in sesame for number of branches per plant and number of capsules per plant by Takele et al. (2019), Gupta et al. (2020), Kadvani et al. (2020) and Manjeet et al. (2020).
 Similar result for seed yield per plant reported by Gogoi and Sharma (2019), Gupta et al. (2020), Takele et al. (2019) and Manjeet et al. (2020).
 Similar result for height to first capsule supported by Prithviraj and Parameshwarappa (2017), Patil and Lokesha (2018) and Pavani et al. (2020).
 Similar result for length of capsule reported by Saxena and Rajani (2017) and Kiruthika et al. (2018).
 For number of internodes per plant same result reported by Jadhav and Mohrir (2012).
 For 1000-seed weight similar result reported by Gogoi and Sharma (2019), Gupta et al. (2020), Kadvani et al. (2020) and Saravanan et al. (2020).
 Moderate value of genetic advance expressed as percent of mean was reported by Singh et al. (2018) for days to 50% flowering and number of seeds per capsule moderate result reported by Toprope et al. (2009).
 Low value genetic advance expressed as per cent of mean was reported for oil content by Prithviraj and Parameshwarappa (2017) and Pavani et al. (2020) and also low value was reported for days to maturity and supported by Prithviraj and Parameshwarappa (2017) and Pavani et al. (2020).

-In present study, high estimate of heritability coupled with high genetic advance expressed as percentage of mean for number of branches per plant followed by number of capsules per leaf axil, seed yield per plant, height to first capsule, number of capsules per plant, length of capsule, number of internodes per plant and 1000-seed weight which may be attributed to the preponderance of additive gene action and possess high selective value thus, selection pressure could be profitably applied on these character for improvement.
+In the present study, high estimate of heritability coupled with high genetic advance expressed as percentage of mean for number of branches per plant followed by number of capsules per leaf axil, seed yield per plant, height to first capsule, number of capsules per plant, length of capsule, number of internodes per plant and 1000-seed weight which may be attributed to the preponderance of additive gene action and possess high selective value thus, selection pressure could be profitably applied on these character for improvement.

 CORRELATION COEFFICIENTS